Skip to main content

 Provide and actively promote substantial food

-The act requires you to always have a at least three substantial food options available when your business is open and selling alcohol.
+The act requires you to always have at least three substantial food options available when your business is open and selling alcohol.
 You should also actively promote food options within the premises.

 Restaurants must always have meals available.